Felix3242/Athabasca/README.md

-# Customer Relationship Management App developed for telMAX Sales Operations Team Manager with 3 other team members.
+# Customer Relationship Management App

-A Java Swing desktop application for managing clients, assignments, and employees, with Firebase Realtime Database integration for telMAX
+A Java Swing desktop application developed for telMAX Sales Operations Team Manager with 3 other team members for managing clients, assignments, and employees, with Firebase Realtime Database integration.

 ## Features